How a short film was edited

 After the sound mixing had been completed, I received the final audio .wav files.
 I then edited them together with the final graded pictures.
 A .mp4 version of the final film was then uploaded so that it could then be submitted to the film festival.

 This film is an example of how an untold story can be brought to life.
 It combined the use of archive video and historic still photography together with the use of newly filmed interviews.
-I really enjoyed being the short film editor on this project.
+It won an award for best use or archive at the IWM Film Festival 2017.
+I very much enjoyed being the short film editor on this project.